jhomra21/cursorTesting/README.md

 * Login/Signup
 * Auth
 ### Train a model (upload your images, can be faces, styles, products, etc...) 😏
 * Generate image from ^ trained model

+### lemonSqueezy
+- initial setup, in test mode

 ## Prerequisites
 -Python 3.7 or higher